faizalrf/documentation/end-to-end-ssl.md

 Save and restart MaxScale using `systemctl restart maxscale`

+The above is a standard MaxScale configuration but the key points to note are the SSL related parameters under the `Server-1`, `Server-2` and the `Read-Write-Listener` sections.
+These are all the client certs so that the MaxScale can connect to the MariaDB backend.

+#### Test Connectivity

 Connect to MariaDB using the MaxScale host IP and listener PORT `4009`

 ```